 Air and soil temperatures are lower and air humidity levels higher under shade, which often reduces water stress for cacao (Sanusi and Oloyede, 2007).
 Shade trees reduce evaporative demand and, hence, drought stress of cacao plants.
 In a cacao / Gliricidia agroforest in Sulawesi, increased canopy cover from shade trees has been shown to enhance water uptake and increase cacao stem diameter and leaf area (Kohler et al., 2009).
 Enhanced vegetative growth under shade trees has also been observed in cacao stands in Ghana (Isaac et al., 2007b).
 Shade trees in cacao enhance rainfall interception and thereby reduce water inpact to the soil (Dietz et al., 2006).
 Shade trees in agroforests are often assumed to affect negatively growth and yield of cacao plants through competitive water use, but empirical studies have shown positive effects o f plant species specific, complementary resource use in agroforestry systems (Ong et al., 2004).
 An understanding of the different root attributes of inter cropped tree, such as contrasting spatial rooting pattern, root morphology, and mycorrhizal status, is important to achieving such complementary resource use (Ewel & Mazzarino, 2008).
-So, the objective of this study was to examine the effects of varying seasons of drip irrigation and shade regimes on field survival, development and yield of cacao at the teaching and research Farm
+Therefore objectives of these studies was to examine the effects of varying seasons of drip irrigation and shade regimes on field survival, development and yield of young cacao plants under four year; to examine the impact of three, two and single dry season irrigation on cacao survival rate and development pattern.